 The YMCA provides a before and after school care service, as well as vacation care, for children at St Therese’s.
 This service is available to all students from 7 to 8.45am in the morning and until 3 to 6pm in the afternoon.

-Students of St Therese's New Lambton are encouraged to continue their Catholic education by attending St Pius X High School, Adamstown.
+Students of St Therese's Primary School, New Lambton, are encouraged to continue their Catholic education by attending St Pius X High School, Adamstown.